 Be a Firefighter?

 Firefighters are vital members of their communities and the full scope of what they do goes far beyond what we typically imagine when we think of a firefighter.
 They do fight fires of course, but they also respond to medical emergencies, help in search and rescue efforts, respond to traffic incidents, and provide public safety.
-If you are interested in becoming a firefighter, the quickest way to learn about the job is visit your local fire department.
+If you are interested in becoming a firefighter, the quickest way to learn about the job is to visit your local fire department.
 While all firefighters must undergo post-secondary training, either in a vocational school, college, or fire academy, each state and fire department determines its own hiring qualifications and training requirements.
 This guide will help you get started on your path to a firefighting career, but keep in mind that finding out your department’s specific criteria is key to becoming a firefighter in your jurisdiction of choice.

 So, if you think becoming a firefighter could be the job for you, the first questions you should ask yourself is, “What kind of firefighter do I want to become?” and “Where do I want to work?”
 Once you’ve answered these questions, work through these steps.